 In the late 50s a handful of shops and a café opened.
 Demonte Frères of Elne delivered ice twice a week so drinks could still be served literally ‘on the rocks’.
 There was open-air cinema, dances under the stars, petanque…

 So what’s changed?
 Well, not a lot really.
-Somehow, Le Racou beach has managed to retain that family beach feel, with shops selling saucy postcards, buckets and spades, shabby chic bars and cafés, a tiny boulangerie full of local treats – and you can still rent a four-seater ‘social-cycle’ for a family jaunt along the prom prom prom. (correct in 2017)
+Somehow, Le Racou beach has managed to retain that family beach feel, with shops selling saucy postcards, buckets and spades, shabby chic bars and cafés, a tiny boulangerie full of local treats – and up until quite recently (2017) you could rent a four-seater ‘social-cycle’ for a family jaunt along the prom prom prom, but in 2019 I was unable to find a similar offer.

 The original Spanish exiles’ huts have been done up, gentrified even, several with crude extensions bolted on giving them an almost shanty-town look.
 Many of them are in a comfortably reassuring state of genteel dilapidation – wind, salt and sun are doing their darnedest, but they’re still hanging in there.